How to Configure Netreo to Use Active Directory (LDAP) for User Management

 • Select Backup if you are configuring a backup server for use if the primary server is unreachable.

-4. In the DOMAIN SUFFIX field enter your AD domain suffix.
+4. In the DOMAIN SUFFIX field, enter your AD domain suffix.

 • The account suffix is required.
-It is typically the part of your addressing system after the “at" symbol (@), for example “@netreo.com.”
+It is typically the part of your addressing system after the “at" symbol (@), for example, “@netreo.com.”
 It is used to look up domain users and must be correct.
 Consult your Active Directory administrator if you are unsure of this setting.

-5. In the BASE DN field enter your AD Base DN.
+5. In the BASE DN field, enter your AD Base DN.

 • The Base DN is the top level of the LDAP directory tree and typically takes the form “dc=netreo,dc=com” where each section of the account suffix is identified as a separate “dc=” section.
 In some cases, it may differ from your account suffix.
 This is used to look up domain users and must be correct.
 Consult your Active Directory administrator if you are unsure of this setting.

-6. In the OPENLDAP field select Yes or No depending on whether or not you are using OpenLDAP.
+6. In the OPENLDAP field, select Yes or No, depending on whether or not you are using OpenLDAP.

-7. In the USER GROUP NAME enter the AD user group names to which you would like to give Netreo access.
+7. In the USER GROUP NAME, enter the AD user group names to which you would like to give Netreo access.

 • These may be either “Security” or “Distribution” groups.
 Either will work.

-• You may select to forego entering a group name here, and instead specify specific AD user groups for specific Netreo access levels in the User Permission Mapping section detailed below.
+• You may select to forego entering a group name here and instead specify specific AD user groups for specific Netreo access levels in the User Permission Mapping section detailed below.

 8. Select Save.

-6. If your AD server uses SSL switch the USE SSL field to ON.
+6. If your AD server uses SSL, switch the USE SSL field to ON.

 • Turning on this option allows Netreo to send the authentication request over a secure SSL/TLS connection using port 636/TCP.
 For this option to work, an SSL certificate must be installed on your LDAP authentication server, and port 636/TCP must be open from Netreo to the server.

-7. Optional: If desired, you may specify multiple AD user groups in the User Permission Mapping section for any, or all, Netreo user access levels.
+7. Optional: If desired, you may specify multiple AD user groups in the User Permission Mapping section for any or all Netreo user access levels.
 Enter a user group name in the entry field next to a Netreo access level for that group to be granted the access privileges of that level.

 • If groups are configured in this section, the group specified in the directory server settings above is ignored.

-• Specifying user groups in this section also causes Netreo to update a user's access level every time they log in (facilitating movement of a user from one group to another).
+• Specifying user groups in this section also causes Netreo to update a user's access level every time they log in (facilitating the movement of a user from one group to another).

 • If a user belongs to more than one of the configured groups, their permissions level will be set to reflect the highest permissions level group they are assigned to.